-...well at least not yet!
-Thai Union continues to talk a convincing game about changes it is making to ensure its seafood is better for our oceans and the workers throughout its supply chains.
-Unfortunately, for all that talk, we need to see more action.
-We have yet to see the real leadership needed to transform a seafood industry riddled with human rights abuses and widespread depletion and waste of marine life.
+Thai Union has shown some promise, but it’s not leading yet.
+The company continues to talk a convincing game about changes it is making to ensure its seafood is better for our oceans and the workers throughout its supply chains.
+But we need to see more action.
+Thai Union must demonstrate the leadership needed and put forward a concrete plan to transform a seafood industry riddled with human rights abuses and widespread depletion and waste of marine life.

 As the largest canned tuna company in the world, Thai Union has the ability to make changes that can have a lasting impact.
 It is unacceptable for tuna fisheries to kill millions of sharks and tens of thousands of sea turtles a year, or to catch more tuna than is sustainably possible.
 Thai Union can show the leadership needed to help ensure future generations have healthier, biodiverse oceans.
 It is deplorable that seafood workers can be mistreated, trafficked, and left at sea sometimes years at a time in tuna fisheries that operate off the radar of regulators.
 Thai Union can lead by demonstrating that companies that sell seafood won’t tolerate human trafficking or other human rights abuses in their supply chains.

-Thai Union has yet to show this leadership, but we believe it can.
-We’re urging Thai Union to commit to the following actions to start to clean up its supply chains, and set a stronger standard for the seafood industry:
+We believe Thai Union can show this leadership.
+We’re urging the company to commit to the following actions to start to clean up its supply chains, and set a stronger standard for the seafood industry:

 The oceans must sustain sea life, not just seafood profits.